-RSA is a leading international general insurer operating in three core regions: UK and Ireland, Canada and Scandinavia but with the capability to write business across the globe.
-Founded in 1710, we are one of the world’s leading multinational insurance groups and a truly people-centred business.
-We have around 13,500 employees across our core businesses and in 2017 our net written premiums were £6.7 billion.
+RSA is a leading international general insurer operating in the UK and Europe but with the capability to write business across the globe.
+Founded in 1710, we are one of the world’s leading multinational insurance companies and a truly people-centred business.

 The best way to gain a place on the RSA actuarial graduate programme is to first apply for an internship with us in the summer of your penultimate undergraduate year.
 Top performing summer actuarial interns are most likely to gain a place on the following year’s graduate programme.
 Actuarial graduate trainees will work in a number of areas with the aim of giving them a wide range of experience including: